Nmonchart

 - Right-click to Reset and see the whole graph again

-New Features from nmonchart version 28 1) Added PROCCOUNT (count of processes) as this was release via an
+New Features from nmonchart version 28 1) Added PROCCOUNT (count of processes) as this was released via an

 2) Added MORE1 and MORE3 examples for people adding their own stats.
 3) Buttons for adapter typo fixed

-New Features from nmonchart version 27 The buttons labels are upper and lowercase = look nicer Added the nmon Configuration button to pop-up a window with the AAA & BBB data Unfortunately, this highlights browser behaving differently - Firefox no scroll bars so use PageDown - Chrome has scroll bars - Internet Explorer I get a blank windows but it works for other people The Top Process Summary and Top Commands Buttons moved up at the top
+New Features from nmonchart version 27 The buttons' labels are upper and lowercase = look nicer Added the nmon Configuration button to pop a window with the AAA & BBB data Unfortunately, this highlights the browser behaving differently - Firefox has no scroll bars, so use PageDown - Chrome has scroll bars - Internet Explorer, I get a blank windows but it works for other people The Top Process Summary and Top Commands Buttons moved up at the top

 line to save space